-When you buy a boat, you’re not just buying a boat—you’re buying a fishing ecosystem.
+When you buy a boat, you’re not just buying the boat—you’re buying an entire fishing system.
 In 1978, Bass Pro Shops founder Johnny Morris revolutionized bass boats by selling them as package deals: ready-to-fish rigged boats with a motor and trailer.

 Today, Bass Pro Shops sells these boats at retail stores and dealerships nationwide.
-And sister company Tracker Marine carries five different boat brands, including TRACKER®, NITRO®, MAKO®, TAHOE® and SUN TRACKER®.
+Sister company Tracker Marine carries seven different boat brands, including TRACKER®, NITRO®, MAKO®, TAHOE® and SUN TRACKER®.

 The good news?
+At Bass Pro Shops, you can buy your boat today online and take delivery through your nearest dealer!
 The one-stop shopping experience is more enjoyable, and the overall price is more affordable.
-On the low side, bass boats can run from $10,000 to more than $50,000 (aluminum boats tend to be at the lower end of the school, while fiberglass jobs run at the higher end).
+Bass boats can run from $10,000 to more than $50,000.
+Aluminum boats tend to be a more economic option, while fiberglass is standard on the higher end models.

 Stacy King shows you what "fish-ability" means when you're talking about bass boats.
 From boat deck to gear storage, it's all about efficiency.

-Boat Motor Size: It's important to select the right motor size, as an undersized motor will have to work harder to properly power your boat and, thus, will require more maintenance.
+It's important to select the right motor size, as an undersized motor will have to work harder to properly power your boat and, thus, will require more maintenance.
 Do research to be sure your motor has enough power to pull the weight of your boat -- plus passengers and cargo.
-For more on boat motors, check out this video on engine operation:

-Fuel Capacity: Fish on large waters, rather than small lakes and ponds?
+Do you fish on large waters, rather than small lakes?
 Look for a rig that has a tank capacity of 40 gallons or more.

-Boat Trailer: Get your boat safely from point A to B with the right trailer.
+Get your boat safely from point A to B with the right trailer.
 Some key elements to look for are safety features, load guides for easy loading, and corrosion-resistant materials.
-Check out this article to learn more about trailer maintenance.
+Here is a buying guide to help you make sure you have the proper boat trailer accessories.
+Also, check out this article to learn about boat trailer maintenance.

-Watch these simple and effective tips from Boat Ed!
+Watch these simple and effective tips to launch your boat safely from Boat Ed!

-Boat Cover: Protect your boat from the elements with a boat cover.
+Protect your boat from the elements with a boat cover.
+Boat covers deter theft and help keep your craft clean.
+Choices range from custom to universal styles in polyester or poly-cotton blends.
 Peruse our handy boat cover buyers guide to get the skinny on these accessories.

 The most important tip for buying a bass boat?
 Enjoy the experience.
 Schedule a stretch of time to consider your options and view various models.
 Don’t rush.
 And have a good time.